The body in traditional Chinese medicine: Water

 Water is an element of life and death.

 Water governs the Kidneys (1) and the Bladder (2).

 (1) The Kidneys, a Yin organ, are the source of all the Yin and Yang energy in the body.

 The Kidneys also govern the endocrine system, receive air from the lungs, govern bones, govern teeth, control water in the body, and store essence.
 Dysfunction of the Kidneys leads to deficiencies of Yin or Yang.

-It also leads to imbalanced hormones, weak bones, an impaired sex drive, and dizziness.
+As the Kidneys are connected to the spinal cord the "sea of marrow" the brain when unbalanced can systemic reproductions, It also leads to imbalanced hormones, weak bones, an impaired sex drive, and dizziness.
 Water in excess leads to bipolar disorder.
 Depressive episodes are characterized by Kidney Yin excess while manic episodes are characterized by Kidney Yang excess.

 The Kidney Meridian begins on the sole, moves up the inner leg to the groin, up the trunk, and ends under the collarbone.

 (2) The Bladder, a Yang organ, stores and removes fluid from the body by receiving Kidney chi.

 Imbalance of the Bladder leads to frequent or uncontrolled urination.

 The Bladder Meridian begins in the corner of the eye, moves down the back, and ends on the back of the knee.
 The Bladder also has another line, which starts alongside the previous line, moves down to the outer edge of the foot and ends on the small toe.